-The film’s highlight was when Joseph (Jo Koy) attends his loud and dysfunctional “Filam family” on Easter Sunday for a gathering.
+The film’s highlight is when Joseph (Jo Koy) attends his loud and dysfunctional “Filam family” on Easter Sunday for a gathering.

 Jo Koy makes history

-Easter Sunday broke ground as the first all-Filipino-American cast filmed and produced in the USA.
+Easter Sunday was the first all-Filipino-American cast filmed and produced in the USA.
 The story may not be as glamorous as the Rich Crazy Asians, but it is something Filams can be proud of—including quirks.

 The movie was expected to gross $5–7 million from 3,175 theaters.
 It debuted at $6 million and grossed $13 million worldwide.
 It finished seventh at the box office, which was not bad.

 It was seen by about 37% Asians, with 31% Caucasian, 15% Latino/Hispanic, and 11% African-American.
 [Deadline]

 Interestingly, the rom-com movie ‘Bros’ that opened the same weekend flopped with only $4.8 million.
 It had a $22 million budget with $30 million on marketing.